 I work with your agenda and at your pace.

-Contact Me: Please feel free to contact me my telephone or email.
-If I am unable to answer the phone please leave a message and I will aim to get back to you with in 24 hours.
+Contact Me: Please feel free to contact me by telephone or email.
+If I am unable to answer the phone please leave a message and I will aim to get back to you within 24 hours.

 Initial Session: Free!

 An opportunity for us to meet and for you to ask any questions and for me to explain the way that sessions work.